Deterministic Fast Scrambling with Neutral Atom Arrays

-Due to its ability to rapidly delocalize -- and thereby conceal -- quantum information, the scrambling circuit $\chr$ naturally serves a practical function in the context of quantum error correction and quantum communication.
-In particular, strongly-scrambling quantum channels are known to be excellent encoders that optimally protect quantum information against the effects of single-qubit erasure and other forms of local dissipation \cite{hayden2007black,yoshida2017efficient,gullans2020dynamical}.
+Because of its ability to rapidly delocalize -- and thereby conceal -- quantum information, the scrambling circuit $\chr$ naturally serves a practical function in the context of quantum error correction and quantum communication.
+In particular, strongly scrambling quantum channels are known to be excellent encoders that optimally protect quantum information against the effects of single-qubit erasure and other forms of local dissipation \cite{hayden2007black,yoshida2017efficient,gullans2020dynamical}.
 While prototypical examples of such encoding circuits are usually random, we demonstrate here that our deterministic circuit $\chr$ can be leveraged for precisely the same task, as illustrated by the thought experiment of Hayden and Preskill \cite{hayden2007black,yoshida2017efficient,Yoshida2019Disentangling,Bao2020a} (Fig.~\ref{fig:fig3}).
-Here, quantum information held by a local observer Alice $A$ is dumped into the strongly scrambling quantum channel $\chr$ and is subsequently recovered with high fidelity by a maximally-entangled observer Bob after measuring only a small subset $R$ of the output qubits and neglecting the rest $\overline{R}$.
+Here, quantum information held by a local observer Alice $A$ is maximally entangled with the strongly scrambling quantum channel $\mathcal{E}_s$ using a collection of Einstein-Podolsky-Rosen (EPR) pairs.
+This information is subsequently recovered with high fidelity by a maximally entangled observer Bob after measuring only a small subset $R$ of the output qubits and neglecting the rest $\overline{R}$.
 High fidelity teleportation of Alice's quantum information to Bob's register $B$ occurs if and only if the unitary channel is strongly scrambling \cite{hayden2007black,Yoshida2019Disentangling} and therefore presents a sharp criterion for diagnosing the presence of scrambling dynamics in our circuit $\chr$.

 From the perspective of quantum error correction, we view the scrambling circuit $\chr$ as an encoding circuit that optimally protects Alice's information against erasure, allowing Bob to successfully reconstruct Alice's state even after discarding the large majority of output qubits $\overline{R}$.
-This is guaranteed in principle by large bipartite mutual information
+This is guaranteed, in principle, by large bipartite mutual information